Cantera/cantera-website/pages/install/conda-install.rst

 ================

 Cantera's MATLAB interface can be installed from the ``cantera`` channel.
-In this example, the command will create a new conda environment named ``ct-env``.
+In this example, the command will create a new conda environment named ``ct-dev``.
 From the command line (or the Anaconda Prompt on Windows), run:

 .. code:: shell

-   conda create --name ct-env --channel cantera cantera cantera-matlab
+   conda create --name ct-dev --channel cantera cantera cantera-matlab

 This will create an environment with Cantera's Python and MATLAB interfaces.
 Even if you plan to use Cantera via MATLAB, the Python interface is required to convert input files.